ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 - `--volumes`: Space separated list of identifiers or names of the volumes to capture with the instance.
 - `--access-key`: Cloud Object Storage HMAC access key.
 Required if destination is cloud-storage.
 - `--secret-key`: Cloud Object Storage HMAC secret key.
 Required if destination is cloud-storage.
-- `--region`: Cloud Object Storage region (us-east, us-south).
+- `--region`: Cloud Object Storage region (us-east, us-south, eu-de).
 Required if destination is cloud-storage.
 - `--image-path`: Cloud Object Storage image path.
 Required if destination is cloud-storage.

 ---